 The airline that you are boarding will check the travel ban conditions and hence it is important to show them that you are a parent of a US citizen child who is unmarried and below 21 years of age.

-- The US citizen child should be traveling with you.
+- The US citizen child may or may not be traveling with you.
+Both cases are allowed.

 - Carry the US citizen kid’s US passport and birth certificate as proof.

 (OPT, F1 to H1B and other cases – 2021-22 season starting Oct 1, 2021)

 - Currently, Outside USA – You cannot enter the US until the ban is active.
 A visa stamp will not be issued even if the US embassy reopens.
 The application will be kept in form 221g admin processing.